Last Updated on March 25, 2023

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-“The Favourite” (in theaters November 23) is set in England during the first part of sickly Queen Anne’s (Olivia Colman) reign.
+“The Favourite” (2018) is set in England during the first part of sickly Queen Anne’s (Olivia Colman) reign.
 Sarah Churchill (Rachel Weisz) is the Queen’s close friend and is all but governing the country.
 Abigail Hill (Emma Stone) arrives in the fragile and volatile environment and becomes a scullery maid at Kensington Palace, and plots to reclaim her status by becoming indispensable to the Queen.

 Throughout most of the film, the queen wears a white cotton nightdress, but in the opening scene she’s all decked out.
 We watch as her dressers remove the Parliament Robe, fold the heavy, long velvet train, and lift the crown off her head.
 This is the first of countless of the drama’s transporting moments.